gracefulgracey/Puchased_bike_Analysis/README.md

 - **Data Cleaning:** Identifying and correcting any inaccuracies or inconsistencies in the data.
 This includes handling missing values, removing duplicates, and ensuring uniform formatting.
 - **Data Transformation:** Structuring the data for analysis.
 This includes creating new calculated columns, such as categorizing income ranges, calculating age groups, and summarizing key metrics.
 - **Data Validation:** Ensuring that the data is accurate and reliable through validation techniques and checks.
-#### Power BI for Analysis and Visualization
+#### Excel Pivot for Analysis and Visualization
-Power BI will be used to perform the analysis and create visualizations for the dataset.
+Excel Pivot table and chart will be used to perform the analysis and create visualizations for the dataset.
 This involves:
-- **Data Import:** Importing the cleansed and transformed data from Excel into Power BI.
-- **Analysis:** Using Power BI's analytical tools to uncover insights, identify trends, and perform statistical analysis.
-This includes creating measures, calculated columns, and utilizing DAX functions for advanced calculations.
-- **Visualization:** Designing interactive and dynamic visualizations such as charts, graphs, and dashboards to present the findings.
-This includes visualizations to depict the relationship between bike purchases and various factors like income, age, occupation, and region.
-- **Reporting:** Generating comprehensive reports that summarize the key insights and findings from the analysis.
-These reports can be shared and accessed interactively by stakeholders.

 ## DATA CLEANSING AND TRANSFORMATION
 #### Data Cleansing Steps:
 #### Marital Status: